-During this phase, WSDOT develops a plan to address transportation facility deficiencies and creates a preliminary budget for consideration by the legislature.
-The process is required by state law (RCW 47.05.010) and is limited to solving safety, operational, and environmental deficiencies identified in WSDOT's modal plans.
+During the project scoping and programming phase, WSDOT develops a plan to identify and address transportation facility performance needs and creates a preliminary budget for consideration by the state legislature.
+The process is required by state law (RCW 47.05.010) and is limited to solving safety and operational performance needs identified in WSDOT's modal plans, as well as addressing environmental factors.

-Project scoping defines time and cost of work estimated for each proposed project.
-It is important that the permitting estimates be as realistic as possible and includes environmental documentation, permitting and compliance monitoring, as well as engineering work.
+Project scoping defines time and cost-of-work estimates for each proposed project.
+It is important that estimates be as realistic as possible and consider budget and schedule implications of environmental documentation, permitting and compliance monitoring, as well as engineering work.

 Programming refines and prioritizes the list of proposed projects.
-The process is based on the costs and schedule developed during Project Scoping.
+The process is based on the costs and schedules developed during Project Scoping.
 Through this process:

-• WSDOT creates a financially constrained list of projects for consideration by the legislature.
-The list is based on realistic schedules and cost estimates that include all phases of the work.
-Projects that solve multiple deficiencies receive a higher priority for funding.

-- The Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) approve the Statewide Transportation Improvement Program (STIP).
-A project must be included in the STIP to be eligible for federal funding (Title 23 USC and the Federal Transit Act).
-For details on this process, see WSDOT's Local Programs website. - The legislature considers and approves WSDOT's six- to ten-year Capital Improvement and Preservation Program (CIPP) and two-year budget.
-The approved plan and budget typically includes legislative modifications.
+- WSDOT creates a financially constrained list of projects for consideration by the legislature.
+The list is based on realistic schedules and cost estimates that include all phases of the work. - The Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) approve the Statewide Transportation Improvement Program (STIP).
+A project must be included in the Transportation Improvement Plan (the TIP) and the STIP to be eligible for federal funding (Title 23 USC and the Federal Transit Act).
+For details on this process, see WSDOT's Local Programs website. - The legislature considers and approves WSDOT's 6- to 10-year Capital Improvement and Preservation Program (CIPP) along with a 2-year budget.
+The approved plan and budget can includes legislative modifications.